The European Association for Chinese Philosophy will be hosting two 2-hour society sessions at

 Humanism, Posthumanism and Transhumanism in the Asian Past and Present Traditional European humanism focused on the white, Western, and male humans.
 Today, it is experiencing bankruptcy in the face of neoliberalist, profit- and market-oriented social paradigms.
 On the other hand, the ideas of subjectivity and humanism are among the central axiological foundations of modernization and form an important part of the European heritage of ideas that still prevails in the ideational foundations of modern social systems on a global scale, shaping and determining their intellectual, legal, and ideological paradigms.
 Therefore, the aspects of humanism that preserve and develop human dignity, integrity and the quality of human life must be revived, updated and adapted to the needs of our time.
 In today's globalized world, they must be brought into a fruitful relational, dialogical and dialectical relationship with similar and related traditions of non-European cultures.
 In this context, the special issue will focus on the study of Asian traditions.
 We invite authors to contribute articles to this special issue that focus on analyzes and interpretations of various Asian models of humanism, posthumanism, and transhumanism.
 We are very interested in the following (and many other similar) topics: - various culturally conditioned conceptions of the human Self and specifically Asian ways of conceptualizing human freedom and autonomy, - alternative conceptions of personhood, - critique of traditional humanism and introduction of different models of posthumanism, - ecological humanism and posthumanism, - different culturally conditioned models of interpersonal ethics and intersubjectivity, - different critical approaches to anthropocentrism and different alternatives by which it can be replaced, - the relationships between humans and the digital world and different digital identities, - ideas and models of cyber-humanity: cyborgs, hybrid beings, and notions of multiple selves, - avatars and the diversity of notions of personhood, - ethics of biotechnologies and bioengineering, - generations and aging: problems, conflicts, resolutions.
 Here is the schedule with the relevant deadlines: Submission of papers: March 15, 2023 Online publication: September 15, 2023 Publication of the printed issue: September 20, 2023 I look forward to your contributions and send you my warmest greetings on behalf of the Editorial Board, Jana S. Rošker CFP: Digital Identities in China, a special issue of Chinese Literature and Thought Today (CLTT)*

 Guest-edited by Dr. Paul J. D’Ambrosio From award winning science fiction writers to the most unified social credit system in the world and from expansive use of digital identification cards to pervasive applications of artificial intelligence in everyday life, China is at the forefront of many digital frontiers.
 As ever increasing reliance on digital technologies shape our experiences and mediate our interactions, reflections on how our ways of understanding ourselves, others, and the world need to transform accordingly.
 Many Western analyses criticize shifts to profile-based conceptions and frameworks as lacking “authenticity.”
 Digitalized identities—including those curated on platforms such as Facebook, Instagram, YouTube, and TikTok—are appallingly antithetical to the self-narratives that appeal to creating or discovering an inner self.
 Chinese literature and philosophy offer rich resources for questioning the absolute centrality of authenticity when reflecting on digital identities.
 They thus provide exciting resources for and examples of how shifts to digital identities can be engaged with, reflected on, and theorized about.
 In this special issue we invite authors to explore digital identities in China from the perspective of Chinese literature, philosophy, or other related avenues.
 Comparative or more Chinese centered approaches are equally welcome, as are new research proposals or English translations of previously published papers (in Chinese).
 Our preference is for an engaging, accessible discussion style that also retains research rigor.
-The timetable is as follows: -Send a 250-word abstract and a short bio to Dr. Dr. Paul J. D’Ambrosio (pauljdambrosio@hotmail.com) by July 30, 2022 -Notification of acceptance of abstracts will be sent out by August 15, 2022 -Full papers (up to 9,000 words) are due on February 28, 2023 *Chinese Literature and Thought Today (CLTT) is a peer-reviewed journal published by Routledge.
-CLTT represents the merger of two forerunners of Chinese humanities scholarly publication, Contemporary Chinese Thought and Chinese Literature Today.
-It is my great pleasure to announce the imminent launch of a new book series with Bloomsbury on Daoist thought.
-Attached is the Call for Proposals and the series website is here:
+The timetable is as follows: -Send a 250-word abstract and a short bio to Dr. Dr. Paul J. D’Ambrosio ([email protected]) by July 30, 2022 -Notification of acceptance of abstracts will be sent out by August 15, 2022 -Full papers (up to 9,000 words) are due on February 28, 2023 *Chinese Literature and Thought Today (CLTT) is a peer-reviewed journal published by Routledge.
+CLTT represents the merger of two forerunners of Chinese humanities scholarly publication, Contemporary Chinese Thought and Chinese Literature Today. |

 Archives

-February 2023
+June 2023

 Categories |